Skip to main content

 Learn about the technical and non-technical skills ethical hackers need.

-Ethical hacking involves gaining access to closed applications or systems, with permission from the system owner to report on potential vulnerabilities within an application.
-Ethical hacking is less risky than traditional hacking as with permission, there is no illegal activity or risk of prosecution.
+Ethical hacking involves gaining access to closed applications or systems with permission from the system owner to report on potential vulnerabilities within an application.
+It is less risky than traditional hacking, as with permission, there is no illegal activity or risk of prosecution.

 There are several certifications available for ethical hackers, including Certified Ethical Hacker (CEH), Certified Information Systems Security Professional (CISSP), Offensive Security Certified Professional (OSCP), and CompTIA Security+.
 These certifications demonstrate the necessary skills and knowledge to perform ethical hacking professionally.